Information Theory for Complex Systems Scientists: What Is Information?

 \section{What Is Information?}

-Information theory was first developed by Claude Shannon, an engineer working at Bell Labs on the problem of how to reliably send a signal from a sender to a receiver over some potentially noisy channel (such as a telegraph line).
-In a now-famous moment of remarkable genius, Shannon produced an almost the entirety of classical information theory in a single monograph: \textit{A Mathematical Theory of Communication}, first published in 1948 \cite{shannon_mathematical_1948}.
+Information theory was first developed by Claude Shannon, an engineer working at Bell Labs on the problem of how to reliably transmit a signal from a sender to a receiver over some potentially noisy channel (such as a telegraph line).
+In a now-famous moment of remarkable genius, Shannon produced almost the entirety of classical information theory in a single monograph: \textit{A Mathematical Theory of Communication}, first published in 1948 \cite{shannon_mathematical_1948}.
 In this highly practical context, ``information" was understood as referring to signals being propagated through a channel.
-If someone speaks into a telephone receiver, but all the person at the other end hears is static white-noise, the ``information" has clearly been lost, while if the voice comes through loud and clear, then information has been transmitted.
-Shannon provided a mathematically rigorous formal language with which to discuss how one might quantify how much information was transmitted (or lost), and what the fundamental limits on transmission are in noisy environments.
 We will describe the idea of information in formal detail below, but intuitively, it can be understood in terms of how our uncertainly is resolved by the data made available to us.
-If all you hear over the phone is static, you remain very uncertain about the message that the sender was trying to communicate, while if the signal is clear and crisp, all that uncertainty is reduced and you know exactly what the message was with total certainty.\footnote{It is not hyperbolic to say that this work formed one of the fundamental foundations on which our modern, digital world was built (on par with the development of electricity, or the internal combustion engine in terms of impact).}
+If someone speaks into a telephone receiver, but all the person at the other end hears is static white-noise, the ``information" has clearly been lost: the listener has no way of inferring what the speaker said.
+In contrast, if the voice comes through loud and clear, then the listener has no uncertainty about what the speaker said, and information has been transmitted.
+If the channel is noisy, but not totally compromised (perhaps the sound quality is poor), the listener may not be able to perfectly catch every word, but can still reconstruct the gist of the message based on the parts that they could hear.
+Shannon provided a mathematically rigorous formal language with which one might quantify how much information was transmitted (or lost), and what the fundamental limits on transmission are in noisy environments.\footnote{It is not hyperbolic to say that this work formed one of the fundamental foundations on which our modern, digital world was built (on par with the development of electricity, or the internal combustion engine in terms of impact).}